reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-2-config.md

       .setConnectionManager(connectionManager)
       .build();
 }

 ```

 This code snippet creates a customized `CloseableHttpClient` with specific connection pool properties.
 It first initializes a `PoolingHttpClientConnectionManager` and configures the maximum total connections and default connections per route.
 Then, it sets timeout values for connection requests and responses, as well as the duration for keeping connections alive.

 The `RequestConfig` is configured with the specified timeout values and connection keep-alive duration.
-It then creates an `HttpHost` based on the provided host and port.
+It then creates a `HttpHost` based on the provided host and port.

 Finally, it sets the maximum connections per route for the specified host and port, and builds the `CloseableHttpClient` with the custom request configuration and connection manager.

 This customized `CloseableHttpClient` is useful for controlling connection pooling behavior, managing timeouts, and optimizing resource utilization in HTTP communication.

 ### Connection Pooling

 Apache HttpClient utilizes connection pooling to reuse existing connections instead of establishing a new connection for each request.
 This minimizes the overhead of creating and closing connections, resulting in improved performance.

 ### Max Connections

 Developers can specify the maximum number of connections allowed per route or per client.
 This prevents resource exhaustion and ensures that the client operates within specified limits.

 ### Connection Timeout

 It defines the maximum time allowed for establishing a connection with the server.
 Setting an appropriate connection timeout prevents the client from waiting indefinitely for a connection to be established.

 ### Socket Timeout

 Socket timeout specifies the maximum time allowed for data transfer between the client and the server.
 It prevents the client from blocking indefinitely if the server is unresponsive or the network is slow.

 ### Connection Keep-Alive

 Keep-Alive is a mechanism that allows multiple requests to be sent over the same TCP connection, thus reducing the overhead of establishing new connections.
 Apache HttpClient supports Keep-Alive by default, but developers can configure its behavior according to their requirements.

 By understanding and configuring connection management settings, developers can optimize resource utilization, improve performance, and ensure the robustness of their HTTP communication.

 ## Caching Configuration

 The caching HttpClient inherits all configuration options and parameters of the default non-caching implementation (this includes setting options like timeouts and connection pool sizes).
 For caching specific configuration, you can provide a `CacheConfig` instance to customize behavior.

 {{% info title="HttpClient Caching Mechanism" %}}